 How to advice deploying war files vs executable jar with embedded container

-An interesting question.
-This is just my view on the topic, so take everything with a grain of salt.
-I have occasionally deployed and managed applications using both servlet containers and embedded servers.
-I’m sure there are still many good reasons for using servlet containers but I will try to just focus on why they are less popular today.
+We have occasionally deployed and managed applications using both servlet containers and embedded servers.
+There are many good reasons for using servlet containers but we will try to just focus on why they are less popular today.

 Short version: Servlet containers are great to manage multiple applications on a single host but don’t seem very useful to manage just one single application.
 With cloud environments, a single application per virtual machine seems preferable and more common.
 Modern frameworks want to be cloud compatible, therefore the shift to embedded servers.